tomara-x/csound-proot-distro-recipe/README.md

 10. Logout of fedora (ctrl+d) and execute `proot-distro clear-cache`

 And that's it!
 You have infinite power!
-You just start a Termux, start pulseaudio, and then login in fedora. (the sessions thing is very powerful! try it! swipe right from the left edge of the screen.)
+You just start a Termux, start pulseaudio, and then login in fedora.

 ### Notes:
 1. You might wanna look into `~/.termux/termux.properties`